If you have been referred to hospital for an operation or test and you need to stay overnight, it means you're being treated as an inpatient.

 You may wish to plan ahead for a time when you cannot give consent.

-You can pre-arrange a legally binding advance decision to refuse certain treatments, previously known as an advance directive.
+You can pre-arrange a legally binding advance decision to refuse treatment (living will), previously known as an advance directive.

 Healthcare professionals must follow the advance decision, provided it's valid and applicable.